SeeSharpSoft/couch-browser/README.md

 7. Hold the **right trigger** to enter cursor mode: move the mouse cursor with the left stick and press **A** to click wherever the cursor is.
 While the trigger is held, the **left/right shoulder** buttons switch to the previous/next browser tab.
 8. Press **Y while holding RT** to reload the current browser tab.
 9. Use the **right stick** to scroll the page (or the nearest scrollable container).
+10. When a text input is selected, press **A** to open the virtual keyboard and use the controls described above to enter text.

 *Note: Navigation, activation and scrolling are all handled by the central engine (`core.js`) acting on its own tracked selection, independent of native `document.activeElement` quirks.*